Table of Contents

 B. Beware mfg. hype:

-Over my 40+ years of hiking, backpacking, and travel I have noticed that often new or resurrecting sporting goods manufacturers (skis, boots, daypacks clothing, etc) initially produced a very high quality, functional product in order to establish their “excellence, highly functional” reputation.
+Over my 40+ years of hiking, backpacking, and travel I have noticed that often new or resurrecting sporting goods companies (skis, boots, daypacks clothing, etc) initially produced a very high quality, functional product in order to establish their “excellence, highly functional” reputation.
+(IMO, Columbia Sports cargo shorts)

-Then, begin a steady cost-saving, dubious feature elimination & changes, a price-point decline in useful features, and increased specious boasting of unverifiable proprietary techy fabrics & materials while continually increasing prices.
+Then, begin a steady cost-saving, useful feature elimination & changes, a price-point decline in useful features, and increased specious boasting of specious proprietary techy fabrics & materials while continually increasing prices.

-Ironically, even quality manufacturers often failed to disclose esoteric, but useful little features I discovered on my own.
-Curious marketing.
+Ironically, even quality manufacturers often failed to disclose their very useful esoteric little features I discovered on my own.
+Curious 'omission' marketing.

 C. 3-part research & purchase strategy.